littlefishy1/Device-Monitor-Dashboard/README.md

 The goal of this project was to keep the application simple while demonstrating:

-- clean code structure
+- Clean code structure
-- separation of logic and UI
+- Separation of logic and UI
-- object oriented design
+- Object oriented design
-- real time updates using timers
+- Rreal time updates using timers
-- basic testing of the data layer
+- Basic testing of the data layer

 Thus, I chose not to implement theme toggle which will make the application too complicated